Education & Research Fund

 Investing in Our Profession

-At the 2023 ACUI Annual Conference, the Investing in our Profession campaign was officially launched, now with over $150,000 pledged to support a future endowment that will provide scholarships for ACUI members to gain professional certification.
-This campaign with improve access for those seeking to demonstrate ongoing learning and competence in the profession—enhancing career pathways and credibility.
+The Investing in our Profession campaign has over $150,000 pledged to support a future endowment that will provide scholarships for ACUI members to gain professional certification, enhancing career pathways and credibility.

 Life-long learning is a core value of ACUI.
 With this in mind, we are excited to offer scholarships to help our members achieve Certified Student Affairs Educator – College Union (CSAEd-CU).